cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Patient shows metacognitive awareness of relating variables, discovering a connection between binge eating and longing for connection
 * Therapist introduces positive IPF imagery around the theme of emotional closeness
 * Patient is reluctant to imagine tenderness and support from others at their current age.

-### Therapist: Let’s see what the conditions might be under which you could allow this?
-So go ahead and imagine just the right conditions under which you

 **Treating a Patient with Dismissing Attachment: Case Illustration**